penguin55/penguin55.github.io/README.md

 #### Global Game Jam 2020 Surabaya

 ![Image](/images/teamggjsurabaya2020.jpg)

 This is a memorable Global Game Jam event for me, because I try something that I think is impossible for me but I can do it.
 At the time of this event I developed a 3D game for the first time since I focused on game development.
+My team making games like space engineer with a simple mechanic for this year's theme "Repair".
+From this GGJ I can learn something important to never give up even though it looks impossible to do with myself.

+#### IGSI Gamejam 2020 Fun From Home

+This is a memorable Global Game Jam event for me, because I try something that I think is impossible for me but I can do it.
+At the time of this event I developed a 3D game for the first time since I focused on game development.
+My team making games like space engineer with a simple mechanic for this year's theme "Repair".
+From this GGJ I can learn something important to never give up even though it looks impossible to do with myself.

+#### IGSI Gamejam 2020 Roadshow

+This is a memorable Global Game Jam event for me, because I try something that I think is impossible for me but I can do it.
+At the time of this event I developed a 3D game for the first time since I focused on game development.
+My team making games like space engineer with a simple mechanic for this year's theme "Repair".
+From this GGJ I can learn something important to never give up even though it looks impossible to do with myself.

+#### Global Game Jam 2022 Malang

+This is a memorable Global Game Jam event for me, because I try something that I think is impossible for me but I can do it.
+At the time of this event I developed a 3D game for the first time since I focused on game development.